 Senior Citizen Assessment Freeze Homestead Exemption

-You must apply for the exemption with the County Assessment Office.
-You can get an application here (SENIOR ASSESSMENT FREEZE HOMESTEAD EXEMPTION FORM) or you can call (309) 582-7814 and one will be mailed to you.
-After the initial application is approved, you will be mailed a renewal form each subsequent year.
+PTAX 340 application Apply for the Senior citizens assessment freeze homestead exemption with the County Assessment Office.
+You can obtain an application from the assessment office by calling (309) 582-7814.
+Note: After the initial application is approved, you will be mailed a renewal form each subsequent year.

 Persons with Disabilities Homestead Exemption